Martha's Vineyard Airport: History

-During the years, American Airline stopped using their CRJ-200/CRJ-700/CRJ-900 to Martha's Vineyard because of demand and started using their ERJ-175 operated by Republic Airways.
+Over the years, American Airlines stopped using their Bombardier CRJ series to Martha's Vineyard because of demand, and started using their Embraer E175 operated by Republic Airways as American Eagle.
 The airport renovated its ramp again in 2018, adding five spots jets to Airbus A220.
-In 2020 Delta airline switch using their CRJ-200/CRJ-700/CRJ-900 to ERJ-175 operated by Republic Airways.
+In 2020 Delta Air Lines switched using their Bombardier CRJ series to Embraer E175 operated by Republic Airways as Delta Connection.

-In 2017 a new firefighter Department building was built next to the terminal building, replacing the old Naval building.
+In 2017 a new firefighter department building was built next to the terminal building, replacing the old naval building.

-The airport also renovated and reconstructed its main runway 6 - 24 in 2018 - 2019; the project cost around $10 million, including adding NO TAXI Islands around the ramp.
+The airport also renovated and reconstructed its main runway 6 - 24 in 2018–2019; the project cost around $10 million, including adding NO TAXI islands around the ramp.
 The runway was done and reopened in May 2019 with a Cape Air flight from Boston Logan to be the first aircraft to touch the new runway.
 In 2020 the airport repaved some areas on the ramp and added more markings.

-During the COVID-19 pandemic, the airport saw a dramatic decline in passengers due to the pandemic the airport only saw 15,000 people passing thru their doors; American and Delta airlines resumed service in late June with their schedules operating by half of 2019, JetBlue resumed service back in July, but only with a concise schedule.
-It has been the most challenging year for the airport, but it go catch up with demand in late 2020 and early 2021.
+During the COVID-19 pandemic, the airport saw a dramatic decline in passengers, with only 15,000 people passing through their doors.
+American and Delta Airlines resumed service in late June with their schedules operating by half of 2019.
+JetBlue resumed service back in July, but only with a concise schedule.
+This was the most challenging year for the airport, but demand increased in late 2020 and early 2021.

-In 2021 was the busiest year so far for the airport, as it had 65,992 passengers.
+2021 was the busiest year thus far for the airport, as it had 65,992 passengers.

-In 2022, Elite Airways pulled out Martha's Vineyard and left the airport with a space for a new airline, which still no airlines have any interest in.
-In January American Airlines announced that it would begin seasonal service between the island and Chicago, later on, they changed their summer schedule and added more flights to Washington D.C.
-In March 2022 Delta Airlines announced they would make 2x daily departures to John F. Kennedy International Airport and 1x daily departure to La Guardia Airport.
+In 2022, Elite Airways pulled out of Martha's Vineyard and left the airport with a space for a new airline, which still no airlines have any interest in.
+In January American Airlines announced that it would begin seasonal service between the island and Chicago; later, they changed their summer schedule and added more flights to Washington D.C.
+In March 2022 Delta Airlines announced they would make twice-daily departures to John F. Kennedy International Airport and one daily departure to La Guardia Airport.